DisCoTec/discotec.github.io/2019/registration.md

 [![](https://www.discotec.org/2019/discotec-banner.jpeg)](https://www.discotec.org/2019/)

-You can register for attending the conference at TBA.
+You can register for attending the conference at [this registration site](https://www.conferencemanager.dk/discotec2019).

 Note: all registration fees below include 25% of VAT.